 Author contributions.
 ST, DL, and KS developed the methodology.
 ZA, ST, and KS performed the analysis and wrote the paper.
 ZA and KS managed the datasets.
-AJS provided expertise on airborne Lidar measurements.
-RK provided expertise on spaceborne Lidar measurements.
-All co-authors contributed to the editing of the paper.
+AJS provided expertise on airborne lidar measurements.
+RK provided expertise on spaceborne lidar measurements.
+All co-authors contributed to editing the paper.

-420 Competing interests.
+Competing interests.
 The authors declare that they have no conflict of interest.